NoninterferenceDefining Secrecy and Secure Multi-Execution

 To state that sme_eval is secure, we need to generalize our noninterference

-definition, so that it works not only with ceval, but with any evaluation
+definition, so that we can apply it not only to ceval, but with

 Definition noninterferent_while_R (R:com→state→state→Prop) pub c :=